 André Ricard Metalarte Wall Lamp

-Materials: White painted metal.
-2 white opal glass globes.
-Metal with porcelain sockets.
+Materials: White painted metal wall mount and lampshade holder.
+2 white opal glass globe lampshades.
+2 metal and porcelain E27 sockets.

 Height: 21 cm / 8.26”

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

 Other versions: This André Ricard Metalarte wall lamp exists in several variations.
 It exists with a single globe and was also made as a table lamp.
 Designed in 1969, this wall lamp received an iF Design Award in 1972.
 The table lamp can be found here on Vintageinfo.